Zeralm/Final/Sent_Vent-final/Guide to seleCrawl.py .md

   -Notify of errors using a Telegram bot and record them into errorLog.txt.

-  -Group its query sessions in time brackets of one month, starting at one month before a funding.
+  -Group its querying sessions in time brackets of one month, starting at one month before a funding.

   -Store data generated on top of Twitter in data/ThesisDatabase.db